elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 # Basic example

-When Kibana loads initially, there is a Newsfeed component in the UI that checks internally cached records to see if it must fetch the Elastic News Service for newer items.
+When Kibana loads initially, there is a Newsfeed plugin in the UI that checks internally cached records to see if it must fetch the Elastic News Service for newer items.
 When the Screenshot Mode Service is implemented, the Newsfeed component has a source of information to check on whether or not it